harpreetbhatia/sv_practice/sv_for_verif_ex_files/chapter4/chapter4_ex.md

 * input skew of 15ns
 * restrict `data_in` to only change on the positive edge of the clock

-5. For the clocking block in Exercise 4, fi ll in the following timing diagram, assuming a clock period of 100ns.
+5. For the clocking block in Exercise 4, fill in the following timing diagram, assuming a clock period of 100ns.

+> SystemVerilog for Verification,  Ed.
+3, C. Spear, G. Tumbush
+> (c) Springer Science+Business Media, LLC 2012